MaikKlein/maikklein.github.io/content/unreal-rust-1.md

 {{webmvideo(src="https://user-images.githubusercontent.com/1994306/187089570-557a4578-afc8-4063-b18d-3e2c2495354e.mp4")}}

 While exciting, it was quite boring to watch.
 What if I could play animations?
 I investigated how Unreal drives animations.
-And it this example the character here is already rigged with animations, and those animations are driven by an `AnimationBlueprint`.
+And in this example the character here is already rigged with animations, and those animations are driven by an `AnimationBlueprint`.
 All I had to do is pipe in the velocity that the character is running at, and the `AnimationBlueprint` would to the rest.
 I just exposed an ffi function `GetRustVelocity` and my character  was running.

 {{webmvideo(src="https://user-images.githubusercontent.com/1994306/187089573-3fa0583f-707b-4b1d-8842-ff8980a23297.mp4")}}